 When negligence plays a role in a bus accident, the victims must determine why the crash happened.
 The reason it happened will likely be the base of any personal injury claims filed against the driver or the bus company.
 Some of the most common reasons we see bus accidents happening include the following:

 - Fatigue.
 Depending on the bus driver’s schedule, they could be driving for longer hours than they’re legally allowed.
 If that’s the case and fatigue sets in, they’ll be less focused on the road and unable to fully comprehend what traffic is doing around them.
+This means they’ll likely have slower reaction times.
 Nodding off for even less than a second can result in a deadly crash.

 - Distracted Driving.
 Bus drivers have a lot to focus on behind the wheel.
 Not only do they need to focus on the road in front of them, but they need to be aware of the traffic and how much space is between vehicles in addition to ensuring passengers are safe.
 That is why it takes special training to be a bus driver.
 If a company hires someone who is inexperienced and doesn’t train them properly, they could become overwhelmed and cause an accident.

 - Reckless Driving.
 If the driver is speeding, not using their turn signals, tailgating other vehicles, or otherwise driving in a way that could cause accidents, then they could be held accountable for your injuries.

 - Inclement Weather.
 A bus driver needs to know how to adjust their driving for the weather.
 A slight drizzle could make the roads slippery.
 Snow, sleet, and icy roads are dangerous for any vehicle.
 If a driver is unaware of how to drive on slippery or snowy roads or the weather conditions change rapidly, they could lose control of the vehicle and cause a crash.